The Core Problem

 That is because the greatest challenge developers face at this stage is their failure to adapt their tools and methods to handle greater complexity as they scale.
 When taking on larger, more complex projects, they typically assume that they’ll be able to easily replicate the successes they had on smaller projects without changing any of their techniques or strategies.
 With larger, more complex development projects, however, not only are the stakes much higher, but there are also more unforeseen execution risks that can drastically decrease predictability around outcomes.
 This means that any small misstep can undercut the trust that has been built with stakeholders, evaporate equity and destroy investor capital, ruin reputations and potentially put a firm out of business.

 So, how can this be avoided?
-In short, on more complex projects, developers and their financial partners must transform themselves into data-driven decision-makers that de-risk project delivery by taking a more proactive (instead of reactive) approach.
+In shore, on more complex projects, developers and their financial partners must transform themselves into data-driven decision-makers that de-risk project delivery by taking a more proactive approach.
 This can be nearly impossible when project leads are mired in paperwork and tedious administrative tasks brought on by old processes and dated tools, like traditional spreadsheets.
 Also, as good stewards of capital, savvy real estate financial partners often evaluate - and prefer - developers based on their ability to operate or transform into a more modern real estate team.

 Where Problems Generally Arise

 For many developers that aspire to scale, it is not immediately apparent how they’ll need to transform their existing models and processes.
 What worked for smaller projects often does not work when executing on projects of greater complexity.
 Here is a short list based on our research: